Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 2. Become an authorized user

-Bear in mind that becoming an authorized user means you have the potential to affect someone else’s finances.
+Becoming an authorized user means you have the potential to affect someone else’s finances.
 You’ll get your own card to swipe as you please, but the primary account holder is responsible for the payments.
+Be respectful as an authorized user.
+Ask before using the card, and pay your loved one back right away.

 4. Pay your bills on time

-Prioritize paying your rent or mortgage, car loan, student loans, and credit card bills on time every month.
+• Prioritize paying your rent or mortgage, car loan, student loans, and credit card bills on time every month.
 If you have other monthly payments, like a personal loan, add those payment dates to your calendar, too.

 5. Reduce your credit utilization